ADVISORY TEAM

 Upon earning her BFA from the University of Michigan followed by an MBA from the NYU Stern School of Business, Stacy became a marketing professional for a fortune 500 company.
 As a mom of two boys, one having been diagnosed on the autistic spectrum at the age of five, she turned her attention to working to meet the educational, medical and emotional needs of her sons.

-Intersecting her business management skills with her own family’s journey and experiences, Stacy created a vast online resource, pathtoinclusion.com.
-This serves as a tool to help empower the neuro-diverse autistic community by offering a strong network of professionals and parents to assist others along their path to a more inclusive future.
+Intersecting her business skills with her family’s journey, Stacy created a vast online resource, pathtoinclusion.com.
+This serves as a tool to help empower the neuro-diverse autistic community by offering a network of professionals and parents to assist others.
 In that regard, she recently also became a Direct Service Professional where she works with differently abled people with the objective of assisting them to become integrated into their communities.

 Actively volunteering for organizations which are close to her heart, such as serving as the Special Needs Chair for JCC MetroWest, volunteering at LifeTown and more, Stacy’s ultimate hope is that all special needs parents enjoy a straightforward path leading to positive, productive and successful lives for their children.